14 Common Types of Apartments in Chicago

 Benefits: Loft apartments offer unique architectural features, durability, and a sense of community.
 The exposed brick and timber provide a distinct charm, while the open floor plans allow for customizable living spaces.
 Additionally, living in a loft often fosters a sense of community among like-minded individuals in creative or urban settings.

-Maintenance is an important consideration for loft apartments, as the industrial elements may require special care.
+Considerations: Maintenance is an important consideration for loft apartments, as the industrial elements may require special care.
 Additionally, potential limitations on natural light should be taken into account, as some loft apartments may have fewer or smaller windows compared to traditional apartments.

 Price range: $$-$$$